webhintio/hint/packages/hint-strict-transport-security/README.md

 only secure connections within the specified period will be accepted.
-For future requests to the same domain via insecure connections, the browser knows that it should never load the site using HTTP and automatically convert all requests to HTTPS instead.
+For future requests to the same domain via insecure connections, the browser knows that it should never load the site using HTTP and automatically converts all requests to HTTPS instead.

 Notably, to prevent the `Strict-Transport-Security` header from being stripped by the attacker on the user’s first visit, major browsers